List of Ninja Turtles: The Next Mutation characters: Raphael

+Raphael (performed by Mitchell A. Lee Yuen and Dean Choe, voiced by Matt Hill) is the red masked hothead.

 Donatello

-The teams tech support who wears a violet mask.
+Donatello (performed by Richard Yee and David Soo, voiced by Jason Gray-Stanford) is the team's tech support who wears a violet mask.

 Michelangelo

-The teams comedic relief.
+Michelangelo (performed by Jarred Blancard and Larry Lam, voiced by Kirby Morrow) is the team's comedic relief.
 He sports an orange mask.

 Venus de Milo

-A female turtle introduced for the series.
+Venus de Milo (performed by Nicole Parker and Leslie Sponberg, voiced by Lalainia Lindbjerg) is the female turtle introduced for the series.
 She serves as a love interest for the four brothers.
 She wears a cyan mask.

+Allies

+Splinter

+Splinter is a mutant rat who is the sensei/adoptive father of the Teenage Mutant Ninja Turtles.

+Chung I

+Chung I (portrayed by Tseng Chang, voiced by Dale Wilson) is an old friend of Splinter and the foster father of Venus.
+He trained Venus in the shinobi arts.
+Chung I was later killed by Dragon Lord who used him as a conduit to free the Rank from their prison dimension.

+Chung I was also revealed to be an old enemy of the evil Chinese vampire Vam Mi.

 Villains

 The Rank

-The Rank, led by Dragon Lord, were imprisoned in an enchanted glass thousands of years ago and were trapped until they were able to use the Realm of Dreams to capture Master Splinter while Dragon Lord blew a fireball through the enchanted glass which killed Chung I after telling him his "services were no longer required."
+The Rank are a group of dragons who were imprisoned in an enchanted glass thousands of years ago and were trapped until they were able to use the Realm of Dreams to capture Master Splinter while Dragon Lord blew a fireball through the enchanted glass which killed Chung I after telling him his "services were no longer required."
 They then used the turtles and Splinter to cross over to the material plain where they briefly fought the turtles until the turtles retreated.
 They then took up residence in a building outside of New York City.

-They are briefly shown to be fans of the Sewer Hour, which is a pirate radio Michelangelo hosts.
-The Rank are also terrified of remote controlled airplanes, apes and shinobi magic.
+They are briefly shown to be fans of the Sewer Hour which is a pirate radio Michelangelo hosts.
+The Rank are also terrified of remote controlled airplanes, apes, and shinobi magic.